 - No annual fee.
 Pay nothing to keep this card in your wallet.

-- No annual fee credit cards also come with up to a number of interest free days if you pay your account in full each month.
+- Interest free days.
+No annual fee credit cards also come with up to a number of interest free days if you pay your account in full each month.
 This means you can make interest free purchases between statement periods during your holiday.
 Some no annual fee credit cards also feature a low ongoing purchase rate of interest or purchase rate promotion when the account in opened.

-- If you are planning a trip away and will be transacting overseas, make sure you are aware of the charges for international transaction on your no annual fee card.
-Because these cards are ‘no frills’, often they don’t offer features or entitle the cardholder to benefits that are useful when abroad.
+- If you are planning a trip away and will be transacting overseas, make sure you are aware of the charges for international transactions on your no annual fee card.
+Because these cards are ‘no frills’, often they don’t offer features or entitle the cardholder to benefits that are useful abroad.

 Gold, Platinum and Black credit cards